How to apply for our Training Programme and what to expect from a selection day designed to spot people with the

 - The selection day involves a competency-based interview, participating in a group case study and teaching a sample lesson.

 You’ll get more details on these, as well as travel and other information, when we invite you to come along.
 Seven days before your selection day we’ll send you a list of lesson titles, you’ll select one to base your teaching episode on.
 Please note that our Development Centres are currently virtual.

 We’ll also give you a call to talk through the structure of the day and what happens afterwards.
 It’s also a good chance to ask any questions you have.

 Although it’s tempting to spend lots of time planning your lesson, it’s important to remember each part of the day carries equal weight.
 So don’t overlook preparing for your interview.
 Think about how you’ll demonstrate the competencies we think make a great teacher, which you can read more about here.

 - You’ll hear from us within three weeks.
-If you’re successful you’ll receive a provisional offer which includes the curriculum area you’ll teach and the region you’ll be based in.
+If you’re successful you’ll receive an offer which includes the curriculum area you’ll teach and the region you’ll be based in.
 It’ll also include information about the tasks you need to complete to confirm your offer, including:

 - sending reference details covering the past two years

 - completing a curriculum knowledge assessment.
 As part of this you'll develop a development plan to get your knowledge up to speed for the subjects you’ll teach.
 This will be assessed by a tutor from one of our partner universities.